Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 ## Compass View
 <span class="shot">![a](/assets/img/gpsl/view-compass.png)</span>
 A _very basic_ view - displaying your current direction, where the needle is static (pointing up) and the <span style="color:red">**N**</span> is pointing into the direction of the magnetic north.
-When your device have a build in magnetic sensor then the app can behave like a physical compass.
+When your device has a built in magnetic sensor then the app can behave like a physical compass.

 > My personal experience with the magnetic sensor is, that the overall power consumption is significant higher when the
 > sensor is enabled in the application settings, It can be very useful e.g. when GeoCaching but it really depends on